-The bite in the early morning and late evenings along the mangrove shorelines and the flats should be good for big trout, reds and snook.
-Topwater action should be solid and as the sun comes up, switch to suspending baits or live baits.
-Live pinfish, pilchards and pigfish are the baits of choice to entice the fish early.
-The tarpon will also move into the Indian River Lagoon from Sebastian to Melbourne and can be found around bait pods in the ICW as well as deeper areas that hold bait.
+The bite in the early morning and late evenings along the mangrove shorelines, spoil islands and the flats from Melbourne to Wabasso should be good for big trout, reds and snook, as well as big jacks.
+Topwater action will be solid as the sun comes up; switch to suspending baits or live baits later in the morning.
+Live pinfish, pilchards, mullet and pigfish are the baits of choice to entice the fish throughout the day.
+The tarpon will also move into the Indian River Lagoon from Sebastian to Melbourne and can be found around bait pods in the ICW as well as deeper areas that typically hold bait.
 Early morning and late evening are the best times to target the tarpon.

 Capt.
 Glyn Austin